Frequently Asked Questions

 No, all experience levels are welcome and no previous experience is required.
 Our Basics and Fundamentals classes are designed for beginners to jump right in and feel welcome.

 No, there is no prerequisite fitness level.
-I often hear people say they will come in when they get in better shape, but the good news is that you will get in shape by doing the classes in addition to learning the art.
+We often hear people say they will come in when they get in better shape, but the good news is that you will get in shape by doing the classes in addition to learning the art.
 So don’t let your fitness level hold you back.
-We help you go at the right pace, so you will improve without risk of injury.
+We help you go at the right pace, so you will improve without risk of injury

 Sometimes people feel more comfortable trying something new when they have a friend to partner up with.
-In addition, it’s easier stick to a new hobby when you have a friend to help keep you motivated.
+In addition, it’s easier to stick to a new hobby when you have a friend to help keep you motivated.
 However, you are welcome to come by yourself as well.
 With our friendly and welcoming environment you will feel at home right away and make several new friends.

 Absolutely!
 If you feel more comfortable seeing what our classes are like before participating, feel free to come watch first.
 We have a sitting area with benches, water fountains, and restrooms where you can make yourself at home while observing class.
 On the other hand, if you would like to try class on your first visit, you are welcome to do that as well, and we will help you settle right in.

 We like to mix things up to keep it exciting, but a typical class will start off with a brief warm-up.
 Sometimes the warm up will be calisthenic-type movements.
 Other times it will be a functional warm up where we incorporate movements that will be used during the technique portion of the class.
 Then the bulk of the class will be spent performing techniques that the instructor demonstrates.
 The instructor will monitor and help you drill the moves correctly until you are able to perform them without help.
 Finally, the class will usually conclude with a period where you perform the same techniques but with increased intensity and potentially more resistance from your partner.
 This allows you to get accustomed to executing the movements against an active opponent.